seatsio/seatsio-docs/docs/Event Manager/event-manager-how-to-embed.md

 <script>
     new seatsio.EventManager({
         divId: 'event-manager',
-        secretKey: 'your secret key', // never expose the secret key on a public web page!
+        secretKey: 'your workspace secret key', // never expose the secret key on a public web page!
         event: 'your event key',
         mode: 'manageForSaleConfig' // 'manageObjectStatuses' or 'manageForSaleConfig'.
 More to follow.
     }).render();